WGLab/SeqMule/doc/User Guide/Manuals/pipeline.md

         --wgs,-g                  the input is whole-genome sequencing data --capture <BED>           calculate coverage stats and extract (or call) variants over the regions defined by this file.
 If you do not have a custom BED file, use '-capture default' to use default BED file.
         --no-resolve-conflict     seqmule will NOT try to resolve any conflict among BED, BAM and reference.
 Run 'seqmule pipeline -h' for details.
+        --no-check-chr            skip checking chromosome consistency.
+By default, SeqMule forces chromosomes in input to be consistent with builtin reference.
         --threads,-t <INT>        number of threads, also effective for -sge.
 Default: 1.
         --sge <TEXT>              run each command via Sun Grid Engine.
 A template with XCPUX keyword required.
 See examples.
         --nodeCapacity,-nc <INT>  max number of processes/threads for a single node/host.
         --quick,-q                enable parallel processing at variant calling --jmem <STRING>           max memory used for java virtual machine.
 Default: 1750m.
-        --gatknt <INT>            number of threads for GATK.
+        --jexe <STRING>           Java executable path.
+Default: java --gatknt <INT>            number of threads for GATK.
 Prevent GATK from opening too many files.
 Default: 2.
         --advanced [FILE]         generate or use an advanced configuration file --tmpdir <DIR>            use DIR for storing large temporary files.
 Default: $TMPDIR(in your ENV variables) or /tmp